yoon-thiri04/mediapipe-opencv-modules/README.md

 * Make sure your webcam or input video works with OpenCV.
 * Adjust module settings in the scripts as needed for your application.

-## License

-This repository is free to use for any project or research purposes.

----

-Enjoy using these modules for your computer vision projects! 🚀